Shedi Gan: Service under Gao Huan and Gao Cheng

 In 531, Shedi Gan supported the Inspector of Jin province, Gao Huan in his rebellion against the Erzhu clan at Xindu.
 In 532, he participated in the Battle of Hanling, contributing to Gao's decisive victory over the Erzhu coalition.
 Shortly after, Shedi Gan was ordered to march through Jingxing while Gao Huan marched through Fukou (滏口; northwest of present-day Ci County, Hebei) in an assault against Erzhu Zhao's base at Jinyang.
 When Gao's forces reached Wuxiang, Erzhu plundered and abandoned Jinyang for Xiurong (秀容, in modern Shuozhou, Shanxi), but faced with imminent defeat, he committed suicide in 533.
 After the war, Shedi Gan was enfeoffed the Duke of Guangping County, which was later promoted to a commandery.

 In 534, the Northern Wei was split into two, with Gao Huan leading the Eastern Wei and Yuwen Tai leading the Western Wei.
-Shedi was appointed Inspector of Heng province and married Gao Huan's sister, Princess Leling.
+Shedi was appointed Inspector of Heng province and married Gao Huan's sister, Princess Laoling.
 In 536, he participated in Gao Huan's expedition to Xia province, during which they captured the region from Western Wei and accepted several defections from their generals.

 In 537, the Eastern Wei was defeated by the Western Wei at the Battle of Shayuan.
 Shedi Gan along with Hulü Jin, Wei Jing and others were sent to recapture lost territory in Eastern Yong province.
 During the Battle of Heqiao in 538, Shedi Gan led the vanguard forces against the Western Wei.
 Though the Eastern Wei was victorious, Shedi was the only general to retreat.
 Gao Huan did not punish him, however, owing to his past achievements.
 In 540, Shedi Gan was appointed Grand Protector, and in 542, he was appointed Grand Tutor.